Administration and Compliance

 Sullivan: Your Trusted Resource for Benefits Compliance

 Sullivan has developed highly effective tools to ensure health benefits compliance for its clients.
-Comprehensive checklists, ongoing plan reviews, and day-to-day oversight of plan activity give our clients the peace-of-mind they need when it comes to the highly complex administration of health benefits and its related compliance activities.
+Comprehensive checklists, ongoing plan reviews, and day-to-day oversight of plan activities give our clients the peace-of-mind they need when it comes to the highly complex administration of health benefits and its related compliance activities.